Institute for Community Leadership

 Students and families served at ICL come from primarily low-income BIPOC communities, from transient homes, immigrant, refugee, limited English speaking households, and/or foster care.
 ICL students have high school absentee rates and low graduation rates when they first join ICL, and upon graduation they become nearly entirely first-generation college students.
 In the areas where ICL focuses its current operations – the South Puget Sound Region of Washington and the East Bay Area of California -- systems-wide race and class disparities are evidenced in high school graduation rates, college entrance and degree conferral rates, meaningful and gainful employment rates, and student reported self-esteem and social agency.

-Youth and adults served are approximately
+Students and families served are approximately

 • 42% African American or African